 Balanced Heart healthy diet: We suggest the Mediterranean diet which typically means one that is rich in fruit and vegetables, oily fish, such as sardines, and wholegrain cereals, with modest amounts of meat and low-fat dairy.
 One of the better-known aspects is the use of monounsaturated fats such as olive oil instead of saturated fats such as butter.

 Regular Exercise: Exercise is important because it strengthens your heart muscle.
 It also boosts your energy level and helps with weight management, cholesterol, and blood pressure.
 Minimum of 30 to 60 minutes of walking or other moderately vigorous exercise at least 3 to 5 times each week.
-If you have had a heart attack, you must get your healthcare provider's OK before starting an exercise program.
+If you have had a heart attack, you must get your healthcare provider's advice before starting an exercise program.

 Maintain A Healthy Weight: Being overweight greatly increases your risk for a second heart attack.
 Seek help from your physician in case you need to lose weight.
 Your BMI (body mass index) should be between 18.5 and 24.9.
 This is the healthiest range.